Section I – Define query population (upper left panel)

 Click on the burger menu in the upper right corner of the chart to download the resulting query figure as a JPEG image, SVG vector image, or PDF document.

-The geographic map option is available only if you choose 1 year of data in Step 2, Section I above.
+Like the state tile-map, the geographic map option is available only if you choose 1 year of data in Step 2, Section I above.

 The resulting table is shown here on the right-hand side of the page.
 You can copy the table to the clipboard, print it, or click on the “Download” button to download it in CSV, Excel, or PDF format.